Zesty-Stocking/Zesty-Stocking/README.md

 ## Production

+### Configuration

 To configure production on Heroku, follow [these instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).
 Don't forget to set the following environment variables using 'heroku config':

       GITHUB_CLIENT_ID
       GITHUB_CLIENT_SECRET
       JAWSDB_MARIA_URL (this one should be set automatically after you [provision a MariaDB database](https://devcenter.heroku.com/articles/jawsdb-maria) on Heroku)

+Also, be sure to modify the file:
+`client/zestyreactnative/src/helpers/scaffolding` by following the instructions in the last section.

+### Deployment

 To deploy to production, run